swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 This chapter does not require manual code edits, but the rollback commands above do change the Git history on `main`.
-If you chose to adjust drift thresholds after reviewing the alert, update `src/monitor.py` from Chapter 4.2 and commit those changes separately.
+If you chose to adjust drift thresholds after reviewing the alert, update `src/monitor.py` and commit those changes separately.
 If you labeled new data and retrained, the `dvc repro` output is the commit.
 In all cases, close the drift-alert issue from the GitHub interface once the action is verified.

 ## Summary